0xRar/FreeBSD-Stuff/README.md

 # FreeBSD-Stuff
 This Repository is created as a reminder for post installation of the Operating System FreeBSD, which is a Unix-Like OS.

+## Post Installation (FreeBSD 13.1)
+Stuff to do after installing FreeBSD

+### VirtualBox Graphics & Audio Drivers:
+In case you installed FreeBSD as a virtual machine using VirualBox, virtalbox comes with graphics and audio drivers which FreeBSD may have a problem identifying.